mlmldata/Final-Project-Assignment/README.md

 ## MS263: Data Analysis Techniques in Marine Science
 ### Final project timeline

-* April 6 - Preliminary analysis due (part of HW6)
+* March 19 - Preliminary analysis due (part of HW5)
-* April 27 - In-class progress update (part of HW7)
+* April 16 - In-class progress update (part of HW6)
-* May 4 - Project draft (graded only on reproducibility, feedback given on all aspects)
+* May 7 - Project draft (graded only on reproducibility, feedback given on all aspects, part of HW7)
+* May 14 - No class, meetings with intstructors about final projects
-* May 18 - Final project due, presentations (finals week)
+* May 21 - Final project due, presentations (finals week)

 ### Final project description